knaw-huc/rml-template-creator/README.md

 - `make_excel_mapping.py` (in `src/excel_to_template`)
 - `from_json_to_rml.py` (in `src/template_to_rml`)

+The scripts work on python3.
+To make sure you have the right modules you can use:

+`pip install -r requirements.txt`

 ## generate a simple mapping

 `usage: make_excel_mapping.py [-h] [-i INPUTFILE] [-m MAPPINGFILE] [-r HEADERROW]`